StrengthsFinder® vs Myers-Briggs (MBTI)

 The StrengthsFinder® test takes about 35-45 minutes to complete, the Myers-Briggs tests take around 30 minutes, and yet they yield vastly different results.

 StrengthsFinder® (also known as the CliftonStrengths® assessment) identifies your top 5 strengths, out of 34 strengths themes.
 Each of the 34 strengths is easy to understand, and most people can relate to them and agree with their personal findings.
-This makes it easy to use StrengthsFinder® individually, and as part of a team.
+This makes it easy to use StrengthsFinder® individually, and as part of team building efforts.

 The Myers-Briggs, on the other hand, can be difficult to grasp.
 Most people who take the test can understand the difference between extroverted and introverted, and thinking and feeling.
 But when it comes to sensing and intuition, or judging and perceiving, the results can become blurry, which isn’t good.
 Trying to decipher and interpret the findings can be difficult enough to do on an individual basis, but throw in different Myers-Briggs combinations for team members, and many people soon become lost in the weeds.